 We take technical, administrative, physical, and procedural security measures to reduce the risk that personal information in our possession and control will undergo accidental or unlawful destruction, loss, alteration, or unauthorized disclosure or access.
-Please visit our Security & Compliance page for more detailed information of our data privacy and security practices.
+Please visit our Trust Page for more detailed information of our data privacy and security practices.

 Where the Data Protection Legislation applies, you have certain legal rights to request access to, and rectification or erasure of, personal information that we hold about you.

 In some cases, you are entitled to receive, in portable form, a copy of the personal information you have provided to us or to request that we transmit it to a third party.
 You may also object to our processing of your personal information or request certain restrictions on the processing.
 You may withdraw any consent you have provided for the processing of personal information (which will not affect the legality of any processing that happened before the request takes effect).
 All such rights may be exercised by contacting the applicable entity listed below or by contacting Lightspeed as described above, who will handle or route the request as appropriate.
 These rights are subject to legal exceptions and limitations, which we must consider when addressing the request.

 If you have any questions, concerns or complaints relating to our handling of personal information, please contact us as described in this Policy.
 You may also contact the relevant governmental authority (e.g., the UK Information Commissioner’s Office for UK individuals) with a complaint related to our handling of your personal information.
 However, we invite you to give us a chance to resolve the situation directly.
 Your privacy is important to us, and we will do our very best to address your concerns.